Today was mild and breezy and some of the more shaded areas were damp.

 YEW GROVE AREA

-A little further along from the Enclosed Area, at the side of the path, I saw Parasola plicatilis and identified an odd looking growth as Thelephora penicillata (Fig. 1.23).
+A little further along from the Enclosed Area, at the side of the path, I saw Parasola plicatilis (Fig. 1.20) and identified an odd looking growth as Thelephora penicillata (Fig. 1.21).

-Past the Yew Grove, there were large groups of Laccaria bicolour (Fig. 1.24), and interspersed with them, Amanita fulva (Fig. 1.25).
-It was here that I came across a small log with fruitbodies of a Chlorociboria species (Fig. 1.26).
+Past the Yew Grove, there were large groups of Laccaria bicolour (Fig. 1.22), and interspersed with them, Amanita fulva (Fig. 1.23).

 Thelephora penicillata